O&R Ready to Respond If Strong Winds Damage Service

-High winds and heavy rains can cause power line damage and electric service interruptions.
-Of particular concern in this storm are trees with nearly full canopies of leaves that provide extra strain on branches and trunks in high winds and snow, and rain-saturated ground that provides less stable footing for the roots that anchor trees.
+Strong winds may knock trees and branches onto power lines, causing customers to lose service.
+Of particular concern in this storm are trees with nearly full canopies of leaves that provide extra strain for branches and trunks in high winds and snow, and rain-saturated ground that provides less stable footing for the roots that anchor trees.

 The following video describes the typical storm repair and power restoration process: